1/2 Million People in Social Housing Due to Smoking

 A study by ASH (Action on Smoking and Health) has found that 1 in 7 people are in, and will stay in, social housing because of the cost of cigarettes.

-It's not hard to see why, with the price of cigarettes continually increasing over the last decade.
+It's not hard to see why as the price of cigarettes continually increasing over the last decade.
 On average smokers in social housing are spending £50 a week on cigarettes, which is £2,600 a year going up in smoke.

 As you can imagine this is big chunk of anyone's yearly budget, but for those who rely on social housing it can be the difference between solvency and debt.